What’s the quickest way to start typing Scottish Gaelic accented letters (à, è, ì, ò, ù) on Mac, Windows, Android, or iPhone?

 Having a wedding ceremony in a Celtic language is fairly rare nowadays, but we were excited to try.
 Let me tell you the story of My Big Fat Gaelic Wedding (A’ Bhanais Mhór Ghàidhealach Dhà Rì-ribh agam)!

 A reader emailed me with this question: “Hello, I am interested in learning Gaelic.
 They stopped teaching it at secondary school the year we started, in 1959.
 I am also somewhat deaf and have to look at people’s mouths when they are speaking to me.
 Is it too late for me to learn Gaelic?”
-I’m so glad you asked this question!
 The short answer is: it is never too late to learn Gaelic!
-Read on to find out why learning a new language such as Gaelic provides a host of benefits…
+Find out why learning a new language such as Gaelic provides a host of benefits.

 I love the controlled chaos of a children’s Christmas pageant.
 Nothing ever goes exactly how it’s supposed to, but it’s always hilarious and heart-warming.
 In 2011 I wrote a Gaelic nativity play for Gaelic learners, motivated by the desire to integrate more family activities into the Gaelic events calendar.